BioModelTools/ModelAnalysis/README.md

 with software engineering practices for documentation and programming style.

-This project provides the following statistics:
+This project provides the following statistics for each model:

 - BIOMODEL ID
 - Numer of reactions
 - Mean, Std of # reactions per reaction
 - Mean, Std of # products per reaction
-- Fraction of kinetics:
+- Fraction of kinetics that are classified as:
   - Mass action
-  - Micaelis Menten
+  - Michaelis Menten
   - Functions
   - Other
 - Number of parameters